inmanta/inmanta-core/docs/reference/projectyml.rst

 - If ``extra-index-url`` is set, these indexes will be used in addition to any extra index defined in the system's environment variables or pip config files, and passed to pip as extra indexes.

-- If ``PIP_PRE`` is set, pre-release
-  versions are allowed when installing v2 modules or v1 modules' dependencies.
+- If ``pre`` is set, it will supersede pip's ``pre`` option set by the ``PIP_PRE`` environment variable or in pip config file.
+When true, pre-release versions are allowed when installing v2 modules or v1 modules' dependencies.

 - Auto-started agents live on the same host as the server, and so they will share the pip config at the system level.